 Consider how snakes maintain their temperature in nature.
 When they get cold, they slither into the sun, perhaps on a hot rock, and sit there soaking up the warmth of the sun.
 However they don’t stay there all day; when they start to get too hot they then slither off to hunt for prey or a mate.

-A thermostat is a device which controls the temperature of a heater.
-Many reptile heaters come without a thermostat attached, but in all cases they should be considered necessary.
+A thermostat is a device that controls the temperature of a heater.
+Many reptile heaters come without a thermostat attached, but in all cases, they should be considered necessary.
 Some reptile heaters are capable of getting very hot indeed, and some may overheat given the wrong conditions.

 There is, consequently, a very real risk of cooking your snake alive if you’re unlucky.
 Using a thermostat will help to eliminate this risk, ensuring that if your snake tank gets too hot, the heater will automatically be switched off, allowing the tank to cool back down to a reasonable temperature.
 By constantly turning your heater on and off throughout the day, you’ll be able to ensure that your snake cage remains at the optimum temperature for your pet.

-With these two tips out if the way, we can begin looking at some of the better heaters that can be used for pet snakes.
+With these two tips out of the way, we can begin looking at some of the better heaters that can be used for pet snakes.

 The simplest and cheapest type of heating for pet snakes is the heat mat.
 These wafer-thin heaters essentially consist of a heat-emitting plate, with a cable and plug coming out of the end, sandwiched between two pieces of sealed clear plastic.
 Heat mats emit only a very low level of heat – up to roughly 25’C – and are simplicity itself to use.
 Even better, because they’re relatively low-powered, they’re also very cheap to run, costing a matter of pennies per day.